PCOS: From symptoms to self-advocacy. Get the handbook

 Do Implantation Calculators Work for IVF?

-Implantation calculators don’t work for women who are undergoing In Vitro Fertilization (IVF).
+Implantation calculators are not effective for women undergoing In Vitro Fertilization (IVF).
 Instead, implantation is calculated from the day of embryo transfer.

 One study found implantation timing varied from 2.5 to 7.5 days after an embryo transfer.
 Implantation was calculated based on starting hCG levels.
 The age of the embryo can also affect when implantation occurs, so you should speak to your doctor to know more about your unique situation.

-There are some symptoms that can indicate if implantation has occurred or not.
+Some symptoms can indicate whether implantation has occurred.
 But the following symptoms are possible.
 (Note: Not everyone has these symptoms, so the presence of these symptoms doesn’t confirm implantation and vice versa.)

 • Spotting (bleeding between periods)